yzrs/FreeNet/README.md

 ## Dataset Preparation

-The coco-formated annotations of AnimalPose, TigDog and combined dataset are at freenet/resources/annotation_files.
+The coco-formated annotations of AnimalPose, TigDog and combined dataset are at freenet/resources/annotation_files. ap_10k_train/val/test.json are simply renamed from official files.

 Then arrange your dataset directory as follows: